 - send emails.

 There comes a point in every ESP migration when it’s time…time to move everything over to that new email service provider.
 It’s a time of excitement as you look forward to the new platform.
 And a time of uncertainty since you don’t know what all is involved or how long it will take.

-Switching to a New ESP Leads to Questions
+Common Questions when Switching to a New ESP

 To help you prepare to field the questions you get from others—or even ask yourself—let’s consider two common ESP migration questions, bearing in mind we must first define the terms within the questions in order to arrive at their conclusions.
 Words being the same, they still carry varying degrees of weight and importance, depending on the audience.